light-merlin-dark/aia/README.md

-# AI Advisor 🤖
+# AIA 🤖

-**The Model Context Protocol (MCP) enabled tool for parallel AI consultation.**
+**The Model Context Protocol (MCP) enabled CLI for parallel AI consultation.**

 Built from the ground up for seamless integration with Claude Code, Claude Desktop, and other AI tools that support MCP.
-AI Advisor transforms how AI agents and developers consult multiple AI models by providing parallel queries, intelligent retry mechanisms, and a powerful plugin architecture.
+AIA transforms how AI agents and developers consult multiple AI models by providing parallel queries, intelligent retry mechanisms, and a powerful plugin architecture.

-## 🚀 Why AI Advisor?
+## 🚀 Why AIA?

 ### Native MCP Integration
-AI Advisor is a first-class MCP tool, meaning AI agents can:
+AIA is a first-class MCP tool, meaning AI agents can:
 - Query multiple AI models simultaneously with a single command
 - Attach files and directories without reading them first (saves context)
 - Get JSON-structured responses optimized for agent consumption